Purdue-CS193/homework-0-pravalcodes/index.md

 # List of my favorite things about CS193:
 - I look forward to learning more about navigating GitHub.
 - There are many niche parts of coding that I want to learn about like Terminal.
-- I hope to learn way I can improve my programming skills.
+- I hope to learn ways I can improve my programming skills.

 ### Markdown